 James was the son of Reverend John Pierpont (1785-1866), long-time pastor of the Hollis Street Church in Boston, and later pastor of the Unitarian Church in Troy, New York and then the First Parish Church in Medford, Massachusetts.
 Rev. Pierpont was a poet, abolitionist, author of widely used school textbooks, an unsuccessful Congressional and gubernatorial candidate on the Free Soil and Liberty party tickets (respectively)…in short, a progressive reformer who had a broad influence on many writers, poets, politicians, teachers and preachers of his day.

 James inherited his father’s artistic creativity.
 But not his politics or any shred of his reformist zeal.
-Far from crusading for a better society, James was instead a free-spirit and adventurer.
+Far from crusading for a better society, James was instead a free-spirit and adventurer who rejected abolitionism.
 In 1836, at the age of 14, when he was supposed to be at boarding school, James ran off and joined the crew of a merchant ship.
 He spent roughly 9 years at sea.
 By the time he got that out of his system, his parents were in Troy, New York.
 James caught up with them in 1845 and lived with them in Troy for a time.
 There, James met his first wife, Millicent Cowee, with whom he had two children.